polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 This section is the appropriate place to declare constants and variables that will be used by the rest of our specification file.

-We declared simple constant values:
+To declare a simple constant value:

 ```yaml
 declarations: